-Prerequisite: Successful completion of Criminal Law.
+Prerequisite: Successful completion of Criminal Law with a C or better.
 This course studies statutory and judicial provisions governing the processing of persons and evidence in criminal matters.
 The course deals with jurisdiction, use of force, search and seizure, evidence, warrants, arrest, rights and privileges, inquests, and indictments, preliminary examination, arraignment, pleas and motions, bail, trial, appeal interrogations and confessions.
 This course includes an integrated study of Kansas Criminal Procedure.

-Criminal Investigation CRIM-111 3 hours
+Criminal Investigation CRIM-111 3 hour